Adrian400811/Random-Number-Picker/README.txt

 IMPORTANT: Linux or Mac users can run .sh files.
-Windows users please run the .py file.
+Windows users please install the requirements.txt and run the .py file.

 First time using: